danielmwatkins/ice-floe-validation-dataset/README.md

 ## figures
 The figures directory has diagnostic and explanatory figures, including the sea ice fraction climatology, the map of analyzed cases, and a summary of the metadata.

-# Citation
+# citation
 The dataset will be described in an upcoming paper in _IEEE Transactions on Geoscience and Remote Sensing_ "Automated segmentation and tracking of sea ice floes from optical remote sensing imagery".
 If you use the dataset in your work, please cite the dataset as

 Watkins, D.M.
-(2025) "Ice Floe Validation Dataset", github.com/danielmwatkins/ice_floe_validation_dataset
+(2025) "Ice Floe Validation Dataset", Zenodo, (doi: 10.5281/zenodo.17716713)[https://doi.org/10.5281/zenodo.17716713]

-and check back for updates.
+The Zenodo DOI will always link to the newest version of the dataset.

-# Acknowledgments
+# acknowledgments
-Creation of the dataset was supported by grants from NASA and the US Office of Naval Research.
+Creation of the dataset was supported by grants from NASA and the US Office of Naval Research, under the direction of Dr. Monica Wilhelmus (wilhelmuslab.me)[https://wilhelmuslab.me].
 Contributors to the data validation and labeling include Ellen Buckley, Minki Kim, Emma Slaght, and Ethan Register.